Orges Shehi: Skënderbeu

-On 6 December 2014, in the 3–2 league win against Teuta at home, Shehi scored his first professional goal by netting a penalty kick in the 41st minute.
-He was ever-present in the league during this season, appearing in all 36 matches, collecting 3168 minutes in total, helping Skënderbeu to win the league for the fifth consecutive season.
-At the end of the season Shehi earned "Fair Play" award for the second time in career.
+On 6 December 2014, he scored his first goal for Skënderbeu, converting a penalty in a 3–2 win over Teuta.
+He was ever-present in the league during the 2014–15 Kategoria Superiore season, making all 36 appearances as Skënderbeu won a fifth consecutive league title.
+At the end of the season, he also received the "Fair Play" award for the second time in his career.